When Should You Get an Engine Oil Analysis?

 How Much Does an Oil Analysis Cost?

 Some dealerships offer this service for used vehicles at the time of purchase.
-However, you can also order an online test for about $25 and send it in for analysis.
+However, you can also order an online test for less than $30 and send it in for analysis.
 It is relatively inexpensive when compared to other vehicle expenses.
 This is particularly helpful if you’re buying or selling a used car privately rather than through a dealership, or if you’re looking to check up on an older vehicle and don’t live near an auto shop that offers the service.